 - Mental health specialist

 - Family advocate

 - Early childhood program supervisor

 Career Outlook and Salary

 The U.S. Bureau of Labor Statistics projects that demand for mental health counselors will grow 23 percent from 2016 to 2026, much faster than the average growth for all occupations.
-Mental health counselors earned a median annual wage of $43,300 in 2017, with the highest 10 percent earning more than $70,840.
+According to PayScale, licensed mental health counselors earn a median annual wage of $47,251, with the highest 10 percent earning about $64,000.